Buddha Temple in Dehradun (Entry Fee, Timings, History)

-The Buddha Temple in Dehradun is a famous place that many people like to visit.
+The Buddha Temple in Dehradun is only one Tibetan temple that many people like to visit.
 It’s also called the Mindrolling Monastery.
 It’s in Clement Town, Dehradun, and is one of the biggest Buddhist places in India.
-Inside, there’s a beautiful temple, a stupa, and rooms for meditation.
+Inside, there’s a beautiful Tibetan temple, a stupa, and rooms for meditation.

 Suggested Read – Tapkeshwar Mahadev Temple, Drona Cave- Dehradun